-The consolidated financial statements comprise the financial statements of the Group as at December 31, 2020 and 2019 and for each of the three years in the period ended December 31, 2020.
+The consolidated financial statements comprise the financial statements of the Group as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021.
 The financial statements of the subsidiaries are prepared in the same reporting year as the Group's, using consistent accounting policies.

-Below are the Group's subsidiaries, which are all incorporated in the Philippines, with their respective percentage ownership as of December 31, 2020, 2019 and 2018:
+Below are the subsidiaries, which are all incorporated in the Philippines, with their respective percentage ownership as of December 31, 2021, 2020 and 2019: